Used Car: 2009 Audi A4 Review

 Audi A4 Pictures

 Other Cars to Consider

 Another 2009 midsize car you might like is the 2009 BMW 3-Series.
 The 3-Series was regarded as one of the benchmarks among sport sedans, thanks to its neutral, athletic handling and smooth engines.
-If you’re looking for a fun car, the 3-Series is worth a look, but you should note that its reliability rating is lower than the A4’s.
+If you’re looking for a fun car, the 3-Series is certainly worth a look.